sstchur/coding_practice/FindTheTownJudge/Readme.md

 Leetcode classifies this as a Graph problem and called it an "easy" problem.
 I'd have to agree, especially as far as graph problems go.

-There are three ways I coded this, but second two are very similar to each other.
+There are three ways I coded this, but the second two ways are very similar to each other.
 The first is, IMO, the easiest to understand, but not the fastest.

-The are two key points (given quite clearly in the problem statement) that you need to leverage to solve this.
+There are two key points (given quite clearly in the problem statement) that you need to leverage to solve this.
 The first is that the town judge trusts nobody.
-This means that if you model this as a graph with outgoing edges representing trust, that the town judge has no outgoing edges.
+This means that if you model this as a graph, with outgoing edges representing trust, that the town judge has no outgoing edges.

 The second key point is that everyone else trusts the town judge.
 That means the town judge must have N-1 incoming edges.
 If there are N people and they all (except for the judge himself) trust the judge, then they'll all have outgoing "trust" edges to the judge, which means that the judge will have N-1 incoming edges.